 Towering gorges meet the Adriatic sea at the mouth of the River Cetina, where the small town of Omiš (pop 15,000) lies directly opposite Brac island.

-A former pirate's lair, the town now offers an array of adventure activities, sandy beaches, and a small, well-preserved old town, yet it remains relatively unknown, overlooked for more well-known destinations along the Dalmatian coast like Split, Brac island and Zadar.
+A former pirate's lair, the town now offers an array of adventure activities, sandy beaches, and a small, well-preserved old town, yet it remains relatively under the radar, overlooked for more well-known destinations along the Dalmatian coast like Split, Brac island and Zadar.
 This gives it a relaxed, unassuming air, and while it is very much a tourist destination, you can get a sense of normality you don't often find in high-profile destinations.

 The distinctive terracotta rooftops of Omis old town